tno-ssi-lab/standardisation-overview/mscvLeuken-overview.md

 https://sovrin.org/wp-content/uploads/2019/03/What-if-someone-steals-my-phone-110319.pdf

 #### Decentralised Public Key Infrastructure {#-dpki-}
-As the name suggests, this is the decentralised version of the classic public key infrastructure.
-This ensures that no single party can compromise the integrity and security of the system as a whole.
+As the name suggests, this is the decentralised version of the classic, centralised public key infrastructure.
+The decentralisation ensures that no single party can compromise the integrity and security of the system as a whole.
 In decentralised PKI, there is no need to have a trusted third party.

 ##### Key Event Receipt Infrastructure {#-keri-}